BDO Sir Henare Ngata Scholarship

 Sir Henare Ngata worked tirelessly serving the needs of Māori, following in his father's footsteps.
 His father, Sir Apirana Ngata, is widely known as being the first Māori to obtain a university degree, as well as for his contribution to politics and his work in protecting Māori culture, language and Māori wellbeing.

-In honour of Sir Henare Ngata, we're providing national scholarships to three talented Māori students in their pursuit to become accountants, while in their final year of study.
+In honour of Sir Henare Ngata, we're providing national scholarships to three talented Māori students in their pursuit to become accountants, while in their final or penultimate year of study.

 The scholarship will consist of: